Looking for a career change? Here's what you need to know to write a great CV.

 Downplay irrelevant experience

 While it may feel tempting to include every single skill you have acquired over the years, doing so could be a recipe for disaster.
 The recruiter should not have to wade through reams of text to get to the point.
-No, a career-change CV should be clear and concise.
+No, a CV for a career changer should be clear and concise.
 The key here is to wow the recruiter with the information that aligns with the job role.

 Include a cover letter

-When a recruiter looks at your CV, it’s going to be pretty obvious that you’re in the midst of a career change.
-The lack of relevant experience and qualifications will stick out like a sore thumb there’s no getting around that.
-That’s why you need a chance to explain yourself and set out your rationale for the sudden switch in direction.
+When a recruiter or hiring manager looks at your CV, it's going to be pretty obvious that you're in the midst of a career change.
+The lack of relevant experience and qualifications will stick out like a sore thumb ‒ there's no getting around that.
+That's why you need a chance to explain yourself and set out your rationale for the sudden switch in direction.

 Within your letter, be sure to lay out the reasoning behind your career change and why you believe you can take on the role for which you're applying.
 The passion that you have for the industry should be at the heart of what you write here, so make sure it comes through.
 Explain what has drawn you to this particular career, what you know about the sector and why you believe that you are the perfect fit.

-The idea of writing a change-of-career CV may seem intimidating at first, but it needn’t.
-While you may not have oodles of experience in your chosen sector, you can still show off your passion and transferable skills.
+The idea of writing a CV for a career change may seem intimidating at first, but it needn't.
+Whilst you may not have oodles of skills and experience in your chosen sector, you can still show off your passion and transferable skills, as well as upskill.

-Have faith in the talents you’ve acquired in previous roles and highlight how they may be used in this new industry.
-Should you pull that off, you’ll have a great chance at landing that all-important interview.
+Have faith in the talents you've acquired in previous roles and highlight how they may be used in this new industry, and take advantage of opportunities to grow.
+Should you pull that off, you'll have a great chance at landing that all-important interview.
 Good luck!